LiveFastEatTrashRaccoon/LiveFastEatTrashRaccoon.github.io/README.md

-# Procyon Project Website
+# Procyon Project blog

-This is the source code for the Procyon Project website, built with Jekyll and hosted on GitHub Pages.
+This is the source code for the Procyon Project blog, built with Jekyll and hosted on GitHub Pages.